 As you craft your Yale SOM essay, keep in mind that Yale strives to “educate leaders for business and society.”
 With a passionate and committed student body, Yale takes pride in the small group learning teams and close-knit community.
 This question gives candidates a chance to provide admissions committee members with a glimpse of who they are and what matters to them, confirming they can and will live up to the school’s lofty mission.

-The commitment can be personal or professional, though I prefer to see candidates share personal experiences in their Yale MBA essays.
+The commitment can be personal or professional, though I prefer to see candidates share personal experiences in their Yale SOM essays.
 Whatever you choose, be sure that you focus on ONE thing; do not include multiple commitments here.
 Past MBA essay examples have included causes, personal development areas, athletic achievements and professional pursuits.

 The commitment can be something completed in the past or ongoing.
 However, if you select something that is ongoing, be sure that you have already made significant steps to deliver against your commitment.
 A commitment you just recently made and your forward-looking plans will not cut it here.